jessehouwing/azure-pipelines-tasks-zips/README.md

 ```

 # Maximum extension size

 For on-premise installations there is a maximum extension size configured for the internal marketplace.
-Some of the extension might not meet the configured maximum.
+Some of the extensions might not meet the configured maximum.
 If this is the case you'll receive an error message similar to the following:

 ```
 Upload Error